mikestreety/mikestreety/app/content/drafts/migrate-gitlab-domain.md

 letsencrypt['alt_names'] = ['old.gitlab-company.org', 'registry.old.gitlab-company.org']
 ```

-Reconfigure the Gitlab instance with `gitlab-ctl reconfigure`
+Reconfigure the GitLab instance with `gitlab-ctl reconfigure`

-I would advise using this new domain and Gitlab for a week or two.
+I'd advise using this new domain with GitLab for a week or two.
 It won't redirect you to the new domain, but clone URLs and other requests will use the new domain.

-If you use Gitlab as your NPM registry, this will be the biggest pain as it will update your `package-lock.json` but then refuse to let you install them if you haven't auth'd with the new domain.
-If you use something like [Renovate](https://docs.renovatebot.com/), this can help in your migrating but it takes a lot of planning (and a lot of head scratching).
+If you use GitLab as your NPM registry, this will be the biggest pain.
+It'll update your `package-lock.json` but then refuse to let you install packages if you haven't authenticated with the new domain.
+If you use something like [Renovate](https://docs.renovatebot.com/), this can help with migration, but it takes a lot of planning (and a lot of head scratching).

-[Get in touch](/contact/) if you need some advice with your specific set-up and I might be able to help.
+[Get in touch](/contact/) if you need advice with your specific setup - I might be able to help.

-## Redirect to the new domain
+## Redirect to the New Domain

-With the new instance battletested and working, it's time to set up a redirect.
-You may choose to do this when you switch above, but I left it a week or two in case we needed to get back to the old domain.
+With the new instance battle-tested and working, it's time to set up a redirect.
+You may choose to do this when you switch the instance domain above, but I left it a week or two in case we needed to fall back to the old domain.

-Edit the Gitlab config file `/etc/gitlab/gitlab.rb` and add the options to allow custom nginx configuration
+Edit the GitLab config file `/etc/gitlab/gitlab.rb` and add the option to allow custom nginx configuration:

 ```
 nginx['custom_nginx_config'] = 'include /etc/gitlab/nginx-extra.conf;'
 ```

 Next, create a config file - `/etc/gitlab/nginx-extra.conf`.
-I chose to not redirect the registry, but if you do there is an example in [Running Gitlab simultaneously on two domains](https://robinopletal.com/posts/gitlab-on-two-domains).
+I chose not to redirect the registry, but if you need to, there's an example in [Running GitLab simultaneously on two domains](https://robinopletal.com/posts/gitlab-on-two-domains).

-Before you reconfigure the Gitlab instance, ensure the SSL certificates are in the location specified below
+Before you reconfigure the GitLab instance, ensure the SSL certificates are in the location specified below:

 ```
 # web